-Christian Vision was started in 1981 with the following as its mission statement:
+Christian Vision was started in 1982.
+This is our mission statement:

 To accomplish the above purposes, Christian Vision has sought to:

-- Promote the performance of Christian music through live concerts
+- Present the Gospel through live concerts and dramatic presentations

 - Produce and distribute recordings of Christian music

-- Provide training and support for Christian musicians
+- Provide training and support in the performing arts

 - Publish Christian music and music-related publications

-Randy and Gay have dedicated themselves to fulfilling the mission statement of Christian Vision in the years to come.
-If you would like to participate in this ministry in any way–as a volunteer, as a prayer partner, or as a financial donor– please [use] our [contact form] or write to:
+We are dedicated to fulfilling the mission statement of Christian Vision in the years to come.
+If you would like to participate in this ministry in any way–as a volunteer, as a prayer partner, or as a financial donor– please use our [contact form] or write to:

 Thank you very much.

-Randy and Gay Hongo have had a vision since December 2000 for The Hongo Music Education Center, a place where musicians can gather to learn about music and prepare for service to the Lord Jesus Christ.
+Since 2000, Randy and Gay have had a vision for The Hongo Music Center, dedicated to preparing people to serve the Lord through various performing arts.

 Email address: [email protected]